annelledejager/blog/_life/1_solotraveling.markdown

 # Life is too short to wait for someone to eventually join you.
 <br/>

 Who will I talk to?
 Who will I eat dinner with?
 Who will I share my experiences with?
 Who will I take photos with?
-Similar thoughts before solo traveling are normal, but how will you know if you don't try?
+Similar thoughts before traveling solo are normal, but how will you know if you don't try?
 You might just surprise yourself.

-I’m not going to go as far as stating that you will "find yourself", but I do think that solo traveling allows you to connect with yourself.
+I won't go as far as stating that you will "find yourself".
+I do, however, think that traveling solo allows you to connect with yourself.
 It's a time where you can really listen to yourself and be selfish.
 You can decide your journey and experiences.
 For example if you want to talk to people and make friends, you can.
 If you want a quiet, remote experience then you can have one.

-I recently moved to Budapest, Hungary.
+I moved to Budapest, Hungary from South Africa earlier this year to work and travel.
 My boyfriend joined me seven months later.
 I traveled alone on numerous occasions during those initial seven months.
 Here are a few tips from my experiences

 <ul>
 	<li><b>For first time solo travelers, choose an "easy" city</b></li>

 		<img class="col one right" src="/blog/img/solotravel2.jpg">

-		If it's your first time solo traveling and you are bad with directions, then pick an “easy” city.
+		If it's your first time traveling solo and/or you are bad with directions, then pick an “easy” city.
 This means pick a city that boasts tourism.
 It's usually easy to get around, easy to find monuments/museums, easy to find English speakers and easy to make friends in hostels in these cities.
-Example "easy" cities Barcelona, London, Dublin, Copenhagen, Lisbon etc.
+Example "easy" cities are Barcelona, London, Dublin, Copenhagen, Lisbon etc.

 	<li><b>Pick the right accommodation for your style</b></li>

 		My favourite sites are Booking.com and Hostelworld.com.
 They cater for a wide range of accommodation styles.
 Always read the reviews and always check the location.

-	<li><b>Google how to get to and from locations for example the airport to your accommodation</b></li>
+	<li><b>Google how to get to and from locations for example from the airport to your accommodation</b></li>

 		I can't emphasize this enough.
-Remember, you're on your own, so be prepared in advance.
+Remember, you are on your own, so be prepared.
 If you miss your train/bus or if you're lost, its on you.

 	<li><b>Download offline maps on your phone for the city center</b></li>